 |---|---|---|

-| Residency status | Alters tax on worldwide assets | Confirm dates and seek professional advice |
+| Domicile status | Alters IHT liability on worldwide assets | Confirm your domicile position with specialist advice |

-| Double taxation | Local tax plus UK tax risk | Check DTAs and claim foreign tax credit |
+| Double taxation | Local tax plus UK IHT on the same asset | Check DTAs and claim foreign tax credit where available |

-| Local wills | Faster local probate | Use separate wills for non-UK property |
+| Local wills | Faster local administration, fewer delays | Use separate wills for non-UK property, drafted by local specialists |

-| Offshore trusts | Asset protection and reporting obligations | Assess benefits vs compliance cost with specialist advice |
+| Offshore trusts | Asset protection with significant reporting obligations | Assess benefits vs compliance cost with specialist cross-border advice |

 Checklist before you meet an adviser: